 An introduction to the history and philosophy of student personnel work in higher education and its impact on student life.
 Provides a basic understanding of education law and its effect on institutional policies.
 Develops communication skills and group skills.
+Notes: Duration 5 weeks.
+Graded on S/U basis.
 Prerequisites: Selection as a resident advisor or as an alternate or permission of instructor.
-Credits: 1(2-2).
-Offered every spring.
+Credits: 1(2-2) Offered every spring